josipursan/ML/Supervised Machine Learning: Regression and Classification/W1/gradient_descent_linear_regression/solutionExplanations.md

 This .md is used to explain `sol.py` line by line.
 `sol.py` contains linear regression with gradient descent.
 `import` commands will be explained where necessary.
-All lines of code will be given in apporpriate code snippets like this :
+All lines of code will be given in appropriately sized code snippets like this :
 ```python
 # This is an example of a python code block
 ```